The 2021 edition of CMA Fest was scheduled for June 10-13. The event is slated to return next year on June 9-12, 2022.

-Per the Tennessean, the self-described longest running country music festival in the world draws around 80,000 people from around the world each year to Nissan Stadium and other spots near downtown Nashville.
+The self-described longest running country music festival in the world draws massive crowds each year to Nissan Stadium and other spots near downtown Nashville.

 Per the Nashville Business Journal (and as reported by Billboard), the 2019 CMA Fest brought $65 million in visitor spending to Music City.
 Attendees came from all 50 states and 37 different countries.

 Prior to the coronavirus pandemic, the long-running summertime event had never been cancelled.

 "If you purchased four-day passes for CMA Fest 2020 and chose the rollover option, we will continue to honor your passes for CMA Fest 2022," the press release adds.
 "Those who purchased passes through Ticketmaster or the CMA Fest Box Office will receive an email in the next 24-48 hours with further information about retaining your passes or requesting a full refund.
 Answers to frequently asked questions are also available on CMAfest.com."

 Now Watch: Remembering Kenny Rogers' Hits Through The Years

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.